 Laos: A Haven of Craftsmanship

 Laos is a country known for its diverse ethnic groups, each possessing unique and highly adept craft and artisan skills.
-However, the increasing influence of modern life and the availability of cheap factory-made imports have led many Lao people to abandon their crafts and rural livelihoods.
+Modern living and cheap factory-made imports have caused many Lao to quit traditional crafts and rural livelihoods.
 Consequently, numerous traditional crafts in Laos are at risk of disappearing.
 In an effort to preserve these vanishing art forms, our design and production teams collaborate closely with artisan groups in Laos.

 Guided by the principles of fair trade, we strive to create employment opportunities for villagers, particularly women, and reduce poverty.
 Each product is made and finished in the villages, allowing us to uphold the spirit of traditional craftsmanship while aligning with modern, natural lifestyles.